-Take Japanese and Chinese which have tens of thousands of characters.
+Take Japanese and Chinese, which have tens of thousands of characters.
 The Thai language has 72 characters, 44 consonants and 28 vowels.
 The Khmer alphabet has 74 letters, is written from left to right and contains no spaces.
-Pangrams do exist in these languages but they have a different set of rules to creating them.
+Pangrams do exist in these languages, but they have a different set of rules for creating them.

 - Accented letters: (à – â – ä – é – è – ê – ë – ï – î – ô – ö – ù – û – ü – ÿ – ç)

 The most well-known French pangrams

 The two most well-known Pangrams in the French language have to do with whisky, Kiwis and zephyrs.

 1) Portez ce vieux whisky au juge blond qui fume (37 letters no accents)